 The North West Regional Health Authority (NWRHA) also released a statement following the incident:

-The North West Regional Health Authority (NWRHA) wishes to advise that a male patient was shot and killed on ward 3 of the Port of Spain General Hospital, shortly before 9:00 pm tonight, Tuesday 26th November, 2019.
 As explosion was heard around 11am this morning (Tuesday 26th November 2019) on the 12th floor of the Parkade building on Richmond Street in Port-of-Spain.
 Following the explosion, smoke quickly filled the elevator and the elevator shaft of the facility as people attempted to flee the area.
 Fire Fighters and Police Officers rushed to the scene and discovered scorch marks on the floor where the explosion was reported.
 Remnants of a homemade, battery-operated device was found and identified to be the cause of the minor explosion.
 A subsequent search of the area identified a second device this afternoon which had not yet exploded.
 Police said both devices are square-shaped and were found at the Southwestern side of the Parking Complex on the 12th floor, near the elevator door.
 The Ministry of Communications has cautioned the public to stay away from the Parkade on Richmond Street.
 The Parkade and surrounding buildings were evacuated, including government offices, the Unit Trust Corporation and Mecalfab.
 Queen and Edwards Streets were blocked off with yellow caution tape.
 At present, security searches are still being conducted and Fire and Police officials remain on the scene.
 This is a developing story - refresh this page for updates.

 UPDATE (27/11/19 - 9am): The Adverse Weather Alert has been discontinued by the Met Office.
 Isolated showers and Thunderstorms are approaching Eastern T&T, with additional activity across Western areas after Midday.
 The main hazards are Street Flooding and gusty winds.